dukechem/SPROXFitting/README.md

 2.4  | Changed image paths to relative instead of absolute.
-2.5  | Fixed single experiment fitting bug and added unique temporal identifier to each generated file 2.6  | Reports calculated A and B assignments in all output methods
+2.5  | Fixed single experiment fitting bug and added unique temporal identifier to each generated file 2.6  | Reports calculated A and B assignments in all output methods 2.7  | Allows for user defined A and B assignments